And, How My Old Job Makes Me the Vermont Senior Photographer for You

 These seniors are looking for digital images to share on social media.
 Along with their families, they are also looking for some wall art to honor their coming of age.
 They will likely gift some prints to extended family.

-At a Full Senior Photo Session, we’ll spent 90 minutes together.
+At your senior photo session, we’ll spent 90 minutes together.
 We will probably divide our time between two nearby locations.
 Most Full Senior Photo Sessions include two outfits.
 I also offer the option to include your family at no additional cost.
 A family session with a focus on the soon-to-be graduate is a great way to celebrate this milestone!

 The goal is always to capture YOU as an authentic human being, YOU as a young adult, YOU ready to make the world a better place!
 To do that, you need to be really comfortable around me and I need to get to know you.